 Wow, I wish I got holiday cards from Mr. Eggers, the paper engineer who has created this how-to site!
 Maybe if enough of us ask nicely he will work on the "under construction" projects.

 This site is all about making hot air balloons out of thin plastic dry cleaner's bags heated and sent aloft with birthday candles.
 Tom takes a serious approach to the hot air balloons and really delves into the science and the math that makes them work.
 Obviously people need to exercise caution with these, but why shun them altogether?
-David Williamson also has a hot air balloon project that that details bag thicknes--an important but often overlooked consideration.
+I also have a plastic bag hot air balloon project that that details bag thicknes--an important but often overlooked consideration.
 Too thick and it's too heavy to fly.